Cheating in bridge: Steve Sion and Alan Cokin, 1979: Accusation and confession, end of partnership

 It remains a point of contention as to whether or not the title won by the remaining Sternberg team members at Norfolk should be vacated by the ACBL.
 Despite a timely request by the second-place finishers (the Hann team) for a Committee, none was held.Cam French commentary 1 The Bridge World July 1984 editorial raised the matter again in connection with an issue of Sion–Cokin being on a team with potential to represent the US in an upcoming Bermuda Bowl.

 Suspension of Moses Ma et al., 1984

 Five players, all students from the area of Cambridge, Massachusetts, and active in the bridge club at the Massachusetts Institute of Technology were suspended by the ACBL for cheating by passing illegal signals at the July 1984 NABC in Washington D.C.The Bridge World, November 1984: Hooks and Crooks - the '84 Spingold.

 Captain Moses Ma was from Cambridge as was Rajan Batta and Fadi Farah; other members were Philips Santosa of Boston and Bhaskaram Jayant Ishwar of Somerville, Mass.

 Soren Godtfredsen and Sorin Lupan, 1990: Strong suspicion

-The 88-percent instant matchpoint scoring by Soren Godtfredsen and Sorin Lupan was so remarkable, far exceeding any previous score in this or any other comparable event, that it was deemed necessary to verify it before confirming it in the official standings.
+The 88-per cent instant matchpoint scoring by Soren Godtfredsen and Sorin Lupan was so remarkable, far exceeding any previous score in this or any other comparable event, that it was deemed necessary to verify it before confirming it in the official standings.